AlexandruDodita/CodeGraveyard/README.md

 - Needs a deepseek API key.
 - Uses bs4, which means it's probably broken because Amazon uses dynamic page loading.
 A better idea would have been to use Selenium instead but that's no longer my problem.

+### 2. 🧱 ZombieTD - Tower Defense Game

+A browser-based tower defense game built with vanilla JS, Canvas, and CSS featuring enemy pathfinding, tile-based maps, tower upgrades, resource management, and progressively harder waves.
+Modular and functional.

+Notes:
+- There is an itch.io upload of this game somewhere.
+Remind me to upload the link.
+Or don't.
+- It's more of an experiment than anything noteworthy.
+It was part of a one day to make a game challenge.

 ---